 He served in many capacities in the Mississippi Annual Conference including the Board of Directors of United Methodist Senior Services, Millsaps College, Mississippi Methodist Foundation; Board of Ordained Ministry; Design Team for the Residency in Ministry Program; and Development of the Transitions Seminar for Moving Pastors.
 He has been a delegate to four Jurisdictional Conferences and three General Conferences.

-For the 2017-2020 quadrennium, Bishop McAlilly currently serves on the Connectional Table as president on the Board of Directors for the General Board of Higher Education and Ministry (GBHEM).
+For the 2017-2020 quadrennium, Bishop McAlilly currently serves on the Connectional Table as president of the Board of Directors for the General Board of Higher Education and Ministry (GBHEM).
 He also is Co-Chair of the Endorsing Committee.
 He also serves on the Council of Bishops’ Leadership Teams on Leadership Development and on Leadership Discernment.
 In addition, he will serve on the Just Peace Board of Directors for this quadrennium, and as Chair of the Quadrennial Orientation for New Bishops Committee.

 He served as president of the Southeastern Jurisdiction College of Bishops in 2016-17 and continues to serve on the Southeastern Jurisdiction Committee on Coordination & Accountability.

-Bishop McAlilly currently serves on the Board of Trustees of Emory University, Atlanta, GA; the Methodist Le Bonheur Healthcare Board, Memphis, TN; and the Board of Trustees of Martin College, Pulaski, TN.
+Bishop McAlilly currently serves on the Board of Trustees of Emory University, Atlanta, GA; the Methodist Le Bonheur Healthcare Board, Memphis, TN; and the Board of Trustees of Martin Methodist College, Pulaski, TN.

 A lover of books, music, and movies, Bishop McAlilly also enjoys golf.
 He and his wife Lynn have been married since 1978.
 They have two married adult children: Chris McAlilly and Laura McAlilly Paulk, and five grandchildren.